s3731166/programming-project-1/README.md

 ## Licence

-All work not mentioned below is built from scratch in Ruby on Rails by the SEED ORG Rails Team, Jessiah Malik, Sean Clare, Scott Ross and Marcus Geary.
+All work not mentioned below is built from scratch in Ruby on Rails by the SEED ORG Rails Team, Jessiah Malik, Sean Clare, Scott Ross and Marcus Geary and Glenn Iudice.

 ### Base User and Session Fuctionality
 The user registration, log-in, log-out, and persistent session functionality of this program are built with the help of Michael Hartl's book *[Ruby in Rails Tutorial: Learn Web Development with Rails](https://www.learnenough.com/ruby-on-rails-6th-edition-tutorial#copyright_and_license)*, which is published under the MIT License and the Beerware License.